noduslabs/specialagency/README.md

 So even if you don't yet know it, you are a part of a Special Agency.
 Any Special Agency.

-Every human being is special even if just because they unlike anyone else – hence, the "special".
+Every human being is special even if just because they are unlike anyone else – hence, the "special".

 Every human being acts in the world – hence, the "agency".